lee1258561/DVA_Final---BedVal/README.md

 ## User Visualization
 ### Setup and Run
 The code resource for user visualization is under user_visualization/ directory.
+To run locally, download the index.html file and the lib folder in the user_visualization directory  to your local directory.
+Do not change the files in the "lib" folder.
+The program can be opened immediately if Mozilla browser is used.
+For Chrome and Safari, local server has to be setup to your local directory to run the index.html file.
+To setup the local server, follow the above steps for the Host Interface but in your user_interface directory

 ### Note
-This web-based program does NOT WORK properly with Mozilla Firefox browser.
-We did not have enough time to troubleshoot the problem as to what is the reason that caused this issue.
-The program was developed locally and tested to work with Chrome and Safari (latest version), as long as the the program is run on a local server.
+This web-based program was developed locally and has been tested to work with Chrome and Safari browsers (latest version), as long as the the program is run on a local server.
+It can also run on Mozilla browser without the need of local server.

 ### Github repo
 The following Github repo is a self contain server that can open our web-based program without the need of creating a local server.
-Again, this program was only tested to work with Chrome and Safari browser.
+It has been tested to work with Chrome, Safari and Mozilla browser.

 [Github link](https://asaj3.github.io/)